 - Heterotopic Pregnancy

 Heterotopic pregnancy is the term used to describe a condition where there is the co-existence of an intrauterine pregnancy with an ectopic pregnancy.
-Although it is rare (occurring in fewer than 2% of ectopic pregnancies) it is possible for one embryo to implant in the uterus and another elsewhere.
+Although it is rare, it is possible to have a twin pregnancy and for one embryo to implant in the uterus and another elsewhere.
 It is possible for the co-existing intrauterine twin to survive in approximately 30% of diagnosed cases of heterotopic pregnancy, despite the woman being treated surgically for the condition.

 If you would like more information on menstruation (having your period) generally and how pregnancy is achieved, we recommend watching this short video from NHS Choices NHS Choices – Menstrual Cycle animation.